Marine wildlife recovery centre in the Balearic Islands

 04/06/2015 Ibiza Santa Eulàlia Female attempting to nest

-June 2017 Ibiza Figueretas Female returns to see, without laying eggs
+June 2017 Ibiza Figueretas Female returning to the sea, no laying

 29/07/2019 Ibiza Playa Es Cavallet Nest with 102 eggs